differentialhq/differential/cli/README.md

 Context values are set with `differential context set`.

-The following set a `cluster` value in the context:
+The following command will set a `cluster` value in the context:

 ```
 differential context set --cluster=my-favourite-cluster